Does swag work?

 Swag sells.
 But, why?
 And more importantly, can it really do much to promote your brand?

 For starters, the range of promotional products is far broader than their “tchotchke” reputation.
 Sure, you can put your logo on a stress ball or plastic clappers, but you could also give out silver-tipped wine stoppers, a leather portfolio, or a name-brand golf shirt, to give just a few options.
 Just as with TV and radio ads, some promo articles are more tasteful than others.
-You might be surprised to learn that, in 2010, 31% of promotional sales were of wearable items like shirts, jackets, and hats; 7% were of drinkware; and less than 2% were of toys and games.
+You might be surprised to learn that, in 2010, 31% of promotional sales were of wearable items like shirts, custom jackets, and hats; 7% were of drinkware; and less than 2% were of toys and games.

 Second, and significantly in tough economic times, promotional products are accessible.
 Not every enterprise can afford a radio spot or a television ad, but a budget of several hundred dollars will get you into the promotional products game–and promo items are persistent marketing, designed to last and deliver your message repeatedly, over time.